eminsk/chess/README.md

 A high-performance, memory-efficient Chess game implementation in Python with a beautiful modern GUI.
 Built using functional programming paradigms to minimize loops and conditionals while maximizing performance.

+## Game Versions 🎮

+This project includes two versions of the chess game:

+### 1. **chess_game.py** - Single Player vs AI
+- Play against a computer opponent
+- AI automatically plays as Black
+- Simple AI that evaluates captures and makes strategic moves
+- Perfect for practicing your chess skills

+### 2. **chess_multiplayer.py** - Two Player Mode
+- Play with a friend on the same computer
+- Hot-seat multiplayer gameplay
+- Both players take turns using the same interface
+- Ideal for local multiplayer sessions

 ## Features ✨

 ### Core Gameplay